TurqW/LongSphinx/readme.md

 * !name
     * Generates a random fantasy name.
 * !roll <dice string>
     * Rolls dice.
-Syntax: !roll 1d20 2d4 will roll a d20 and a d4 and give you the results in order, with the sum at the end.
+Syntax: !roll 1d20 2d4 will roll a twenty-sided die and two four-sided dice and give you the results in order, with the sum at the end.

 ## "Undocumented" commands